Youth Empowerment through Sport

-- Programme design and delivery: we help organisations design sport for development programmes and activities and provide training for coaches and leaders to deliver these.
-We provide a small amount of funding to help ensure there are adequate resources for the activities.
-We also encourage organisations to collaborate with each other and help them to develop proposals, secure funding and implement projects to build their capacity to deliver their sport for development plans and activities.
+- Programme design and delivery – we help organisations design Sport for Development programmes and activities as well as provide training for coaches and leaders.
+We provide a small amount of funding to ensure there are adequate resources for the activities.
+We help them to develop proposals, secure funding and implement projects to build their capacity to deliver their sport for development plans and activities.

-The following organisations are currently participating in the YES!
+The following seven organisations are currently participating in the YES!
 Programme:

 Tanzania Rugby Development (TRD) aims to promote rugby as a skilful and valuable sport amongst the most disadvantaged youths of Tanzania.
 TRD uses the sportsmanship of the game as a vehicle to encourage healthy lifestyles and supportive, positive, and respectful relationships within the community.
 Through high calibre rugby coaching, TRD currently facilitates practical and theoretical sports education to 380 males and 310 females aged between 5 and 19 years.